Postgres Kafka event sourcing

 We implemented this using functionnal-json library, since it provides nice utilities to handle / aggregate deserialization errors.

-To allow event serialization / deserialization we also need to add some Jackson annotations (@JsonCreator
+To allow event serialization / deserialization we also need to add some Jackson annotations (@JsonCreator and @JsonProperty) to events’ constructors.

-public abstract class BankEvent implements Event {
+public sealed interface BankEvent extends Event {

-public static Type<MoneyWithdrawn> MoneyWithdrawnV1 = Type.create(MoneyWithdrawn.class, 1L);
+Type<MoneyWithdrawn> MoneyWithdrawnV1 = Type.create(MoneyWithdrawn.class, 1L);

-public static Type<AccountOpened> AccountOpenedV1 = Type.create(AccountOpened.class, 1L);
+Type<AccountOpened> AccountOpenedV1 = Type.create(AccountOpened.class, 1L);

-public static Type<MoneyDeposited> MoneyDepositedV1 = Type.create(MoneyDeposited.class, 1L);
+Type<MoneyDeposited> MoneyDepositedV1 = Type.create(MoneyDeposited.class, 1L);

-public static Type<AccountClosed> AccountClosedV1 = Type.create(AccountClosed.class, 1L);
+Type<AccountClosed> AccountClosedV1 = Type.create(AccountClosed.class, 1L);

 }